23andMe vs. MyHeritage: A simple comparison for the DNA newbie

 Similarities between 23andMe and MyHeritage

-23andMe and MyHeritage both offer genetic testing for ancestry composition and health information, and both are among the best DNA tests on the market.
+23andMe and MyHeritage both offer genetic DNA testing kits for ancestry composition and health information, and both are among the best DNA tests on the market.
 The MyHeritageDNA test and the 23andMe Ancestry test both search through over 600,000 single-nucleotide polymorphisms, or SNPs.
-The DNA ancestry tests offered by these companies are very similar, though they measure slightly different SNPs in different locations.
+The DNA analysis and ancestry tests offered by these companies are very similar, though they measure slightly different SNPs in different locations.

 Both companies also allow you to find DNA matches.
 Each company only allows you to search for family members within their own database.
 You can use this feature from either company to find DNA relatives.
 These testing services also offer ethnicity estimates, though the estimate from each DNA testing company will be slightly different based on the company’s reference populations and methods, as we will see.

 MyHeritage is primarily a company based around building and researching your family tree.
 Before the days of DNA testing, MyHeritage provided software and access to a large historical document database.
 Their DNA testing kit an be used to help research and build your family tree.
 MyHeritage recently started offering a health report in addition to their ancestry report, to better compete with companies like 23andMe.
 However, their primary business is still genetic genealogy and building family trees.